 Hot dogs are a classic food at American barbeques and diners.
-On Wednesday, April 6, 2022, Shake Tree Diner will be introducing the Sumidagawa Dog, which resembles a boat on the Sumida River.
+On Wednesday, April 6, 2022, Shake Tree Diner introduced the Sumidagawa Dog, which resembles a boat on the Sumida River.

 Experience the past, present, and future connected by the Sumida River and its fusion of cultures with a Sumidagawa Dog.